aeon-toolkit/aeon/README.md

 ```
 ## ⏲️ Getting started

-The best place to started for all `aeon` packages is our [getting started guide](https://www.aeon-toolkit.org/en/latest/getting_started.html).
+The best place to get started for all `aeon` packages is our [getting started guide](https://www.aeon-toolkit.org/en/latest/getting_started.html).

 Below we provide a quick example of how to use `aeon` for forecasting and
 classification.